 Ivan was very patient and didn't loose his temper even when some guests were slow to show up at designated places and times.”

 Excellent guide interesting and knowledgeable

 Loved the tour and the driver was fantastic we felt very safe

 Only thing we would like improved or options to improve was overall quality of hotels some better than others

 Recent Travel Articles on Croatia

-Within the ancient stone walls, the historic centre of Dubrovnik remains untouched by the 21st century with gorgeous churches, baroque public buildings and bell towers lining the marble streets.
-Fronting the brilliant blue waters of the Adriatic and backed by mountains it's easily Croatia's most stunning destination, used as a setting in the popular TV show Game of Thrones as the capital of Westeros.
+Within ancient stone walls, the historic centre of Dubrovnik remains untouched by the 21st century with gorgeous churches, baroque buildings and bell towers lining the marble streets.
+Fronting the brilliant blue waters of the Adriatic and backed by mountains it's easily Croatia's most stunning destination, used as a setting in the popular TV show Game of Thrones.